-Land Use Vehicular Parking Requirement Bicycle Parking Requirement Retail.
+Land Use Vehicular Parking Requirement B icycle Parking Requirement Residential Single-family: 2 per dwelling unit Accessory dwelling: 1 per dwelling unit, provided that no additional parking is required when located within one-quarter mile of the Sounder Station.
+(RCW 36.70A.698) Senior citizen apartments 1 per 3 dwelling units Multifamily housing: 1.25 spaces per dwelling unit Meet rates and standards of: Chapter 18A.80 Retail.
 Services, Restaurants 2 per 1,000 GSF minimum; 3 per 1,000 GSF maximum Meet rates and standards of: Chapter 18A.80 Office 2 per 1,000 GSF minimum; 3 per 1,000 GSF maximum Meet rates and standards of: Chapter 18A.80 Street level retail 3,000sq.ft. or less per business None where there is available public parking within 500' or abutting on-street parking designed to serve street level retail Meet rates and standards of: Chapter 18A.80

-B. Parking Reductions or Increases.
-The amount of required parking may be reduced or eliminated, or increased above the maximum, based on a site-specific parking study that demonstrates one or more of the following:

-1. Reduction Due to Shared Parking at Mixed-Use Sites and Buildings.
+- B. Parking Reductions or Increases.
+The amount of required parking may be reduced or eliminated, or increased above the maximum, based on a site-specific parking study that demonstrates one or more of the following: - 1.
+Reduction Due to Shared Parking at Mixed-Use Sites and Buildings.
 A shared use parking analysis for mixed-use buildings and sites that demonstrates that the anticipated peak parking demand will be less than the sum of the off-street parking requirements for specific land uses.

-2. Reduction Due to Public Parking Availability.
+- 2. Reduction Due to Public Parking Availability.
 The availability of public parking to accommodate the parking demand generated by the site or building.
 The City may approve a reduction in the amount of required parking by up to 50 percent for any parking stalls that will be open and available to the public.
-On-street parking may be considered for the reduction; any new on-street parking provided will be counted toward the required parking availability.

-3. Reduction Due to Lower Parking Demand or Increase Based on Greater Parking Demand.
-Demonstrating that anticipated parking demand will be less than the minimum parking required, or greater than the maximum allowed, shall be based on collecting local parking data for similar land uses on a typical day for a minimum of eight hours.

-4. Reduction for Housing in Proximity to Sounder Station (RCW 36.70A.620).
-When located within one-quarter mile of the Sounder Station, an applicant may apply for an exception allowing minimum parking requirements to be reduced at least to one parking space per bedroom or 0.75 space per unit, as justified through a parking study prepared to the satisfaction of the Community Development Director or their designee:

-- a. housing units that are affordable to very low-income or extremely low-income individuals. - b. housing units that are specifically for seniors or people with disabilities. - c. market rate multifamily housing.
+On-street parking may be considered for the reduction; any new on-street parking provided will be counted toward the required parking availability. - 3.
+Reduction Due to Lower Parking Demand or Increase Based on Greater Parking Demand.
+Demonstrating that anticipated parking demand will be less than the minimum parking required, or greater than the maximum allowed, shall be based on collecting local parking data for similar land uses on a typical day for a minimum of eight hours. - 4.
+Reduction for Housing in Proximity to Sounder Station (RCW 36.70A.620).
+When located within one-quarter mile of the Sounder Station, an applicant may apply for an exception allowing minimum parking requirements to be reduced at least to one parking space per bedroom or 0.75 space per unit, as justified through a parking study prepared to the satisfaction of the Community Development Director or their designee: - a. housing units that are affordable to very low-income or extremely low-income individuals. - b. housing units that are specifically for seniors or people with disabilities. - c. market rate multifamily housing.